jadijadi/lpic1book/1035_create,_monitor_and_kill_processes.md

     1 root      20   0   29528   4320   2584 S   0.0  0.1   0:01.71 init
 ````

-You can see the proccesses, system load, uptime, CPU status, memory, ... and do some stuff:
+You can see the processes, system load, uptime, CPU status, memory, ... and do some stuff:

 |key during top|functionality|
 |---|---|